Kagebounshin/game-rating-site/README.md

 - [Amp What](https://www.amp-what.com/) - For copyright symbol at the footer.

+- [dbDiagrams](https://dbdiagram.io/home) - Was used for displaying MongoDB collections in README.

 ### Database Management

 - [MongoDB](https://www.mongodb.com/) - The project uses MongoDB to store the database in the cloud.